Quebec SR&ED Tax Credits Up to 65%

 Yes

-Combined Max Rate (CCPC SME)
+Combined Max Rate (CCPC)

-Up to 64%
+Up to 65%

 Combined Max Rate (Large Corp)